-Bybee is one of those unique sleepy small towns well known for friendly residents, beautiful rolling-hill farmland, and the corner grocery store and Bybee has two.
+Bybee is one of those unique sleepy small towns well known for friendly residents, beautiful rolling-hill farmland, and the corner grocery store.
 If you like country cooking or some of the finest international cuisine, Bybee has two restaurants definitely worth a visit.
 The town has a long history including historic Bybee Methodist Church off Highway 160.
 Slow down and take in the countryside and stop to ask about horseback riding, stables, crafts stores, Bybee’s exotic animal farm off Briar Thicket Road, and other things that make Bybee unlike any other community.

-Cosby is nestled in a valley and is home to arts and crafts shops, realty offices, quilt shops, quaint restaurants, dulcimer shops, and friendly Smoky Mountain folks.
-Visit the Smoky Mountain Visitor Center On Cosby where Highways 321 and 32 join.
-Enroute to Gatlinburg stop in for driving directions and to see local products.
+Cosby is nestled in a valley and is home to arts and crafts shops, quilt shops, quaint restaurants, and friendly Smoky Mountain folks.
 Cosby is well known as the Moonshine Capital of the World and the movie Thunder Road (1958) is the story of what was once a wild and wide open Tennessee tradition.
 Moonshining was, in fact, the income producer for many families here and many of the locals can tell you what it was like to “run shine” to Knoxville and Asheville, North Carolina.
 Cosby Campground is also the Cocke County entrance to the Great Smoky Mountains National Park.
 Camp here to escape the crowds.
 It’s beautiful.

 Del Rio is the jewel of Cocke County.
 It’s home to many old time mountain families and its hollers are flowing with clear water streams.
 Appalachian bluegrass music is right at home here and if you’re a banjo picker…you’ll be at home too.
 Del Rio is the last “settlement” before the North Carolina line, just a hop-skip up the road.
 You’ll travel Highway 25/70 which, before the construction of Interstate 40, was the main road between Newport and Asheville, North Carolina.
 It’s also home of “Christy”…the story of a North Carolina girl who came to teach mountain children nearly one hundred years ago.
 She has been the star of a Broadway musical, a movie and television series.
 Christy Mission, her home, is located just outside Del Rio and makes an important family stop to learn about the folks who call the Smoky Mountains their home.

 Hartford is best known as the gateway to Tennessee on Interstate 40 from Asheville, North Carolina.
 You’ll find Tennessee log cabins tucked against the steep sided mountains, winding mountain roads that never end, and Cocke County’s fastest growing “industry”, white water rafting on the Pigeon River.
-Hold on to your hat…it’s a wild ride down the raging river and your professional guides will do their best to keep dry.
-There are a dozen outfitters at Hartford who offers river trips and a lot of happy smiles for everyone who has made “the trip”.
+Hold on to your hat…it’s a wild ride down the raging river and your professional guides will do their best to keep you afloat!
+There are a dozen outfitters at Hartford who offer river trips, ziplining and more.